szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Important notes:

-- **Buckler Parry**: This component should be installed **after** any mods that add or modify weapon protection effects (e.g., SCS's Mantle tweaks) to ensure the parry is correctly blocked by those protections.
+- **Buckler parry**: This component should be installed **after** any mods that add or modify weapon protection effects (e.g., SCS's Mantle tweaks) to ensure the parry is correctly blocked by those protections.
-- **Mod Compatibility**: This component identifies shield types by their unidentified name (e.g., "Buckler", "Small Shield").
+- **Mod compatibility**: This component identifies shield types by their unidentified name (e.g., "Buckler", "Small Shield").
 While vanilla items are patched to conform to this schema, mod-added shields not following this convention will not be affected.
 Please report any incompatible mods.

 ### Make Protection from Undead more balanced (1547)